eugenioenko/interpreter/readme.md

 ### List / Array
 To create an array use '[]' as a value;
-- Accesing with a number index returns the array values.
+- Accessing with a number index returns the array values.
-- Accesing with a range index returns a slice of the array.
+- Accessing with a range index returns a slice of the array.
-- You can concat two arays by using '+' operator.
+- You can concat two arrays by using '+' operator.
 ```
     var x = [1, 20, 300];
     var y = [100, x[1]];